thinh1995/DemoRealm/README.md

 You can see video to know more information: https://youtu.be/liNPgO_qdLo

-2/ Demo Migration: You can know how to change the schema of database
+2/ Demo Migration: You can know how to change the schema of database You can see video to know more information: https://youtu.be/JFa78RnhHwo